MileHacker Logo

 Public Transport Overview:

 Buses: An extensive network of public buses covers the entire city, reaching zones not served by the subway.
-Buses are generally cheaper than the metro but can be slower due to traffic.
+Buses are generally cheaper than the underground but can be slower due to traffic.
 Navigating bus routes might be challenging without Mandarin proficiency, although some newer buses feature English announcements.

 Trams: Limited tram lines exist in specific areas.
 They mainly serve local communities or offer scenic routes rather than functioning as a core part of the city's main public transit.